Solar-network/docs/docs/api/index.md

 1. [Public REST API](/api/public-rest-api/getting-started)
 2. [Webhook API](/api/webhook-api/getting-started)

-!!! info

-    Each Core instance has its own internal blockchain and state, meaning it may have forked or be out of sync, causing queries to fail.
-Monitor your node by comparing it to different public nodes, such as the official Mainnet or Testnet Explorer to ensure you are in sync.

-    - **Mainnet Block Explorer** - <a href="https://solarscan.com" target="_blank" rel="noopener noreferrer">solarscan.com</a>
-    - **Testnet Block Explorer** - <a href="https://testnet.solarscan.com" target="_blank" rel="noopener noreferrer">testnet.solarscan.com</a>
+!!! tip "The API can also help monitor and troubleshoot your own node"

+    Since each Core instance operates with its own internal blockchain and state, it's possible for it to become out of sync or forked, which may result in query failures.
+This makes the Solar Core APIs a valuable resource for managing your node and troubleshooting issues by comparing its responses with those of other nodes.